Life Expectancy Factors

 Sarcomatoid cells are made up of cancerous cells that can include epithelial cells.
 Sarcomatoid cells are hard to tell apart from healthy tissues.
 They spread quickly and are the most difficult to treat.
 There are three kinds of sarcomatoid cells associated with mesothelioma: transitional, lymphohistiocytosis, and desmoplastic.
 They are found in all three types of mesothelioma.

 Biphasic cells are the second most-common found in mesothelioma patients.
 These cells are most often present in pleural patients.
 They may include elements of epithelial cells and sarcomatoid cells; for this reason, treatment and patient survival time frames will vary.
 Treatment is also based on the stage, size and location of the tumor.

 Smoking.
-Unlike many other predominantly pulmonary-related cancers, cigarette smoking has no known causative affect on pleural mesothelioma incidence; however, statistics show that smoking accounts for 90 percent of lung cancer cases and 85 percent of head and neck cancers.
+Unlike many other predominantly pulmonary-related cancers, cigarette smoking has no known causative effect on pleural mesothelioma incidence.
+However, statistics show that smoking accounts for 90 percent of lung cancer cases and 85 percent of head and neck cancers.
 Smoking cessation is one of the primary ways to prevent lung disease.
 The effectiveness of treatment for mesothelioma patients can be complicated if patients continue to smoke.